ptaiga/organizer/README.md

 **Bugs**:
  - [ ] DateTimeField Task.due_date received a naive datetime while time zone support is active.
  - [ ] Today, Week -> Task viewing back transition leads to project of task
- - [ ] Into deleted projects showing deleted tasks (not active tasks by default)
- - [ ] There is no options to restore deleted projects
  - [ ] Sorting return to default after something operations.
 Maybe to use save in user's model setting of sort and also different other.
+ - [x] There is no options to restore deleted projects
+ - [x] Into deleted projects showing deleted tasks (not active tasks by default)

 ---